The stunning Riviera Nayarit features over 200 miles of nearly-untouched beaches and jungle on Mexico’s Pacific Coast.

 Responsible Tips Before You Visit the Riviera Nayarit!

-There are indigenous groups, like the Wixárika (Huichol) native to the Sierra Madre mountains, lovely Mexican nationals, international expats, plus hundreds of endemic bird species, sea turtles, and big cats, that call Mexico’s Riviera Nayarit and its pristine Pacific coastline, home.
+Indigenous groups like the Wixárika (Huichol), lovely Mexican nationals, international expats, and an abundance of wildlife call the Riviera Nayarit and its pristine Pacific coast home.

 When you visit, please take care in respecting and supporting the local culture, people, and wildlife.